firecracker-microvm/firecracker/docs/design.md

 Seccomp filters are used by default to further limit the system calls Firecracker can use.
-There are 3 possible levels of seccomp filtering, configurable by passing a command line argument to Firecracker: 0 (disabled), 1 (whitelists a set of trusted system calls by their identifiers) and 2 (whitelists a set of trusted system calls with trusted parameter values), the latter being the most restrictive and the recommended one.
+There are 3 possible levels of seccomp filtering, configurable by passing a command line argument to Firecracker: 0 (disabled), 1 (allows a set of trusted system calls by their identifiers) and 2 (allows a set of trusted system calls with trusted parameter values), the latter being the most restrictive and the recommended one.
 The filters are loaded in the Firecracker process, immediately before the execution of the untrusted guest code starts.